howl-editor/howl/site/source/doc/api/command.md

-Commands can be invoked via code by calling `howl.command.run` or calling the command name directly as a field of command module, for example `howl.command.save`, which invokes the "save" command.
+Commands can be invoked via code by calling `howl.command.run` or calling the command name directly as a field of command module, for example `howl.command.save!`, which invokes the "save" command.
+Command names that contain special characters such as hyphens and spaces can be invoked by an *accessible* name, in which all special characters are replaced with underscores.
+For example, the "buffer-reload" command can be invoked via `howl.command.buffer_reload!`

 ---